Home Strategy

 This web site is called the Tutor/Mentor Institute.
 It shares ideas generated by leading a volunteer based tutor/mentor program in Chicago over the past 35 years.
 In this web site you will find more than 2000 links to hundreds of other tutoring/mentoring organizations, as well as researchers, businesses, education writers, and others.
 These represent a body of knowledge that anyone can use to build their own strategies of what it takes to help kids from poverty be starting jobs and careers by age 25.

-NOTE: in the above explanation of the four-part strategy the links point to visualizations created by an intern from South Korea, using Prezi.
-This illustrates a goal of enlisting students from high school and universities as researchers who dig through this website and our blogs, then create their own interpretations, focusing on their own cities, if they are not in the Chicago region.
+NOTE: In 2012 an intern from South Korea, via IIT in Chicago, created several Prezi visualizations to explain the four-part strategy.
+The links below point to these visualizations.
+These illustrates a goal of enlisting students from high school and universities as researchers who dig through this website and our blogs, then create their own interpretations, focusing on their own cities, if they are not in the Chicago region.

 Tutor/Mentor Institute, LLC, c/o Merchandise Mart PO Box 3303, Chicago, Il.
 60654 Phone.
 Skype #dbassill; FAX 312-787-7713; email: tutormentor2@earthlink.net | Powered by OpenSource!